Barak911/CloudOps_CRM_Cluster/README.md

 ## CI/CD Integration

-This repository is designed to work with the GitHub Actions workflow in the application repository:
+This repository is designed to work with the GitHub Actions workflows in the application repository:
-- **Workflow**: `.github/workflows/initial-deploy.yml`
+- **Workflows**: `.github/workflows/cicd.yml`, `full-deploy.yml`, `cleanup-deployment.yml`
 - **Repository**: `Barak911/CloudOps_CRM`

-The workflow:
+The workflows:
-1. Builds and tests the application
+1. Build and test the application
-2. Pushes Docker image to ECR
+2. Push Docker image to ECR
-3. Clones this cluster-resources repository
+3. Clone this cluster-resources repository
-4. Deploys using Helm with the new image tag
+4. Deploy using Helm with the new image tag
-5. Runs integration tests
+5. Run integration tests
-6. Generates deployment report
+6. Generate deployment report

 ## Important Notes